pypa/pip/docs/html/cli/pip_install.rst

    an improvement.

-Although the new install order is not intended to replace (and does not replace) the use of ``setup_requires`` to declare build dependencies, it may help certain projects install from sdist (that might previously fail) that fit the following
+Although the new install order is not intended to replace (and does not replace) the use of build dependencies, using either ``setup_requires`` (discouraged) and ``build.requires``.
+The latter was proposed in `PEP_518`_ and will be the prefered way to specify build dependencies in the future.

-profile:
+Using these methods may help certain projects install from sdist (that might previously fail) that fit the following profile:

 1. They have build dependencies that are also declared as install dependencies using ``install_requires``.
 2. ``python setup.py egg_info`` works without their build dependencies being installed.
-3. For whatever reason, they don't or won't declare their build dependencies using ``setup_requires``.

 .. _`Requirements File Format`: